EtchedPixels/FUZIX/Kernel/platform-jeeretro/README.md

-## An UZI target for the JeeLabs Retro Z80 emulator
+## A FUZIX target for the JeeLabs Retro Z80 emulator

 > Note: this port was adapted from the `z80pack` and `sbcv2` ports